 People can become addicted to many different things.
-Despite alcohol and drugs likely being the most common, there are a range of behavioral addictions that can cause a variety of other problems; these behavioral addictions include gambling addiction, spending addiction, sex addiction, food and eating addiction, exercise addiction, body modification addiction, and so on.
+Despite alcohol and drugs likely being the most common, there is a range of behavioral addictions that can cause a variety of other problems; these behavioral addictions include gambling addiction, spending addiction, sex addiction, food and eating addiction, exercise addiction, body modification addiction, and so on.
 Although each “drug” of choice comes with its own level of risk, its own side effects and dangers, one thing remains the same across all addictions: Individuals are so compelled to fulfill their addictions that it puts their health, relationships, finances, and even their lives at risk.

 While alcohol and drug addicts can get their start with substance abuse in many different ways, one of the easiest and most common methods for an individual to develop addiction is to lose control of the medication prescribed for pain management.
 It’s both easy and common for those who suffer from chronic pain to increase dosage of pain medication on their own volition.
 It’s not that they intend to become dependent, but rather the presence of chronic pain leads to rationalization of increasing dosage of pain medication under the assumption that more painkillers will mean more relief.
-Unfortunately, within weeks the individual’s tolerance has increased to such an extent that a month’s supply of pain medication might only last a week, creating more of a problem than if the medication had only been taken as prescribed and possible even leading the physically dependent to resort to supplementing pain medication by purchasing street drugs like heroin.
+Unfortunately, within weeks the individual’s tolerance has increased to such an extent that a month’s supply of pain medication might only last a week, creating more of a problem than if the medication had only been taken as prescribed and possibly even leading the physically dependent to resort to supplementing pain medication by purchasing street drugs like heroin.